-Understanding your contact lens prescription
+Understanding your contact lens prescription and its measurements

 Your contact lens prescription contains specific information to ensure your contact lenses are safe, comfortable and provide excellent vision.